 Copyright 2011 John C. Nicholson

 Nicholson, John Corbett.
-"Design of wind turbine tower and foundation systems: optimization approach." master's thesis, University of Iowa, 2011.
+"Design of wind turbine tower and foundation systems: optimization approach." master's Master's thesis, University of Iowa, 2011.